RocketJory/GasdynamicsCalc/README.md

 ## TODO

-- implement normal shock calculations
-- 'full mode' should only require 2 gas properties
+- 'full mode' should only require 2 gas properties, of the users choice
 - 'full mode' results